-Brand integrity is a critical element of Presentation Management.
-PowerPoint’s Slide Master’s will promote your brand, with the right logo and graphics, consistently through everyone’s presentations in your company.
-Plus, Slide Masters just make it easier for everyone to create a polished, professional presentation.
-So here are some tips on how to use and update Slide Masters.
+Brand integrity is a critical element of presentation management.
+PowerPoint’s Slide Masters will promote your brand, with the right logo and graphics, and colors–consistently through everyone’s presentations in your company.
+Plus, Slide Masters make it easier for all users in your company to create polished, professional presentations.
+To help you get started, here are some tips on how to use and update Slide Masters in PowerPoint.

 Slide Master view is an important view within PowerPoint 2016.
 Why?
-Because, if you make any changes or edits to this view, these modifications will influence all slides within your presentation.
+That’s because, if you make changes or edits to this view, the modifications will influence all slides within your presentation.

 - If you want to make your company logo appear on all the slides, you will have to add the logo to the Slide Master.

 - If you want the font size of your slide titles to be a little larger or smaller, then those edits also need to be made in the Slide Master.

 Having said that, this page is not a tutorial on how you can make changes in the Slide Master but just a brief overview of how you can access the Slide Master view.
 You can see the Slide Master interface in Figure 1, below.
 We explain how you can bring up Slide Master view, later on, this page.

 Figure 1: Slide Master view in PowerPoint 2016

 Figure 1 above shows how a typical Slide Master looks like.
 Here are some guidelines on working in this view:

 - First, look at the pane on the left, and you will find one large slide thumbnail and several smaller slide thumbnails below.

 - The larger slide thumbnail represents the Slide Master, and changes made to the Slide Master influence all the Slide Layouts contained within that particular Slide Master.